HenronenGIT/roger-skyline-1/README.md

 ## Denial of Service Attack

-> You have to set a DOS (Denial Of Service Attack) protection on your open ports of your VM.
+> You have to set a DOS (Denial Of Service Attack) protection on the open ports of your VM.

 ## fail2ban